Credit scores can seem like a jumble of letters and numbers.

 When you have high credit scores, you’re an attractive borrower to financial institutions; when you have low scores, those institutions view you as more of a credit risk.

 Credit scores usually range from 300 to 850, and contrary to popular belief, you don’t have just one.
-In fact, you probably have dozens of credit scores.
+In fact, you probably have hundreds of credit scores.

 That’s because lenders can report your behavior to any (or all) of the major credit bureaus — Equifax, Experian, and TransUnion — so each might have different information about you in their credit reports.
 Credit scores are based on these individual credit reports, so each report can generate different scores.